 In the US, we’ve always looked at criminal justice and law as a reliable career option; while being a law enforcement officer may be dangerous, with that danger comes a steady paycheck, benefits, and retirement, along with the respect and admiration that comes with the role.

-In the 21st century, though, criminal justice and law have expanded far beyond the traditional beat cop to a wide field that represents one of the fastest-growing job markets in the nation.
+In the 21st century, though, criminal justice encompasses far more than the traditional beat cop to a wide field that represents one of the fastest-growing job markets in the nation.
 Much of this change has come about since the 2001 9/11 terror attacks, which instituted an unprecedented level of security and enforcement.
 The Department of Homeland Security has become one of the nation’s biggest recruiters, from immigration and border patrol to the TSA, not to mention the large administrative infrastructure necessary to keep all of these agencies together.

 Whether you want to be the person on the street keeping citizens safe day to day, or an office worker making sure the whole network is supported, a Criminal Justice or Law degree is the place to start.
 The College Consensus is dedicated to the information and data needs of prospective students, from the new high-school graduate to the working professional returning to school after years of a career.
 We’ve put together a thorough introduction to the world Criminal Justice and Legal education for you to make the best decisions for your future.